Am I Getting Butterflies Or Is My Baby Kicking?

-Your baby is constantly wiggling inside your belly right from conception but only from around 16 to 20 weeks can you start feeling those movements and what an exciting feeling it is!
+The reality is that only from around 16 to 20 weeks can you start feeling your baby kicking, and what an exciting feeling it is!

-This sensation is often referred to as “quickening”, it may feel like a fluttering of butterflies or a light tapping in your stomach.
+This sensation is often referred to as “quickening”; it may feel like a fluttering of butterflies or a light tapping in your stomach.
 Sometimes these movements can be confused with pregnancy side effects like wind or hunger pains.

-Factors that will affect the strength of their kicks is the position of your placenta, the position of your baby itself and the amount of fat around your stomach.
+Factors that will affect the strength of the kicks include the position of your placenta, the position of your baby itself and the amount of fat around your stomach.
 There will be times your baby is kicking and you won’t even notice.

-If at any time you are feeling worried that you haven’t felt your baby kick for a while, try eating some peanut butter or drinking a glass of orange juice and lie down.
-After 20 minutes or so your baby should start kicking if this is not the case you need to call your doctor or midwife.
+If at any time you are feeling worried that you haven’t felt your baby kick for a while, try eating some peanut butter or drinking a glass of orange juice and lying down.
+After 20 minutes or so, you should start feeling your baby kick.
+If this is not the case, you need to call your doctor or midwife.

 Important things that all mums should know regarding movements:

-- Always call your midwife straight away if there is a significant reduction or increase in baby’s movement or if you ever feel uneasy.
+- Always call your midwife straight away if there is a significant reduction or increase in your baby’s movement or if you ever feel uneasy.

 Content courtesy of Count The Kicks.
 For more information please visit the website here.